Binary & Linear Table Search

 //*

 Once the table is loaded the control file is read.
 Each record in the control file contains a keyword and the name of a state.
-The keyword indentifies the type of table search.
+The keyword identifies the type of table search.
 This program includes four examples of accessing a table using COBOL.

 The "/SEARCH" keyword will do a linear scan of the table starting at the first element.
 This search uses standard COBOL functionality to do a table search.